Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Methodology

 \subsubsection{Search and Selection Process for the Grey Literature}

-The search was carried out in September 2024 and included all publications available until this period.
+The search was carried out in February 2025 and included all publications available until this period.
 The application of the search terms returned \textbf{433 unique contributions to the grey literature} as reported in Table~\ref{tab:SelectionResults}.

-\begin{itemize} \item \textit{Testing the applicability of inclusion and exclusion criteria.} We used the same method adopted in the search and selection process for the peer-reviewed papers (10 papers as test cases)
+\begin{itemize} \item \textit{Testing the applicability of inclusion and exclusion criteria.} We used the same method adopted in the search and selection process for the peer-reviewed papers (10 papers as a test case)

 \item \textit{Applying inclusion and exclusion criteria to title and abstract.} We applied the criteria to the remaining 423 papers.
 Two authors read each paper, and if there were disagreements, a third author participated in the discussion to resolve them.
 For 25 articles, we include a third author.
 Of the 433 initial papers, we included 77 based on title and abstract (Cohen's $k$ coefficient 81\%: almost perfect agreement).